Interior

 Questhouse

-Here I have been working for the Beeldbox festival to turn a movable container into a home.
-So that guests can stay a night at the festival.
-This was in the Japanese theme.
+I have been working on the Beeldbox festival to transform a portable container into a cozy home, allowing guests to spend a night at the festival.
+This concept is inspired by a Japanese theme.